rolling-code/PowerShell-Scripts/README.md

 `.\Audit-AllUsersRolePerms.ps1`

 ---
+👉** automate creation of malicious-looking OAuth authorization flows (device‑code and consent URLs) used in consent‑phishing simulations **

 ### `generate_oauth_phishing_url_pwnd2.ps1`

 Produces preconfigured phishing payloads and tracking for “pwnd” style scenarios where the script automates the device‑code flow lifecycle (create code, deliver to victim, poll for token).